jsmolka/blog/content/posts/white-blue-silver/index.md

 I fell into the Japanese knife rabbit hole over christmas and spent way too much time researching and thickening about my ideal _collection_.

 ## Steel
 Steel is an alloy of iron and 0.05--2.1% carbon.
-Carbon atoms are much smaller than iron atoms and fit into the gaps of the iron crystal lattice.
-It has several important properties that define its performance:
+The small carbon atoms fill the voids between the larger iron atoms in the crystal lattice without replacing them.
+This is called interstitial alloy.

 ![](img/lattice.svg "Interstitial alloy")

+ Alloys have several properties that quantify their performance:

 <!--
 https://www.neonickel.com/technical-resources/introduction-to-the-structure-and-properties-of-metal-alloys